magic-wormhole/magic-wormhole/docs/dilation-protocol.rst

 file-transfer protocol now called “`Dilated File Transfer <https://github.com/magic-wormhole/magic-wormhole-protocols/pull/23>`__”.

-This document asssumes you are familiar with the core Mailbox protocol and the general promises of Magic Wormhole.
+This document assumes you are familiar with the core Mailbox protocol and the general promises of Magic Wormhole.
 For more information see `the Server Protocol <server-protocol.md>`__.